-The Middle East is going through historic changes in its political, economic and social order.
+The Middle East is going through historic changes in its security, political, economic and social order.
 Iraq and Kurdistan Region are aspiring to become democratic, however, their system of governance, public and private sectors and civil society remain in their infancy and are evolving with inadequate academic support.
 There is, therefore, an urgent need in Kurdistan, Iraq and the entire region for modern strategic research institutions, hence, the establishment of the Middle East Research Institute (MERI) in the capital of Kurdistan Region in 2014.

 Status: MERI is an independent, not-for-profit organisation, focused on policy issues relating to the people, the land and the system of governance in the Middle East in general, and Kurdistan and Iraq in particular.
 It is based in Erbil, Kurdistan Region of Iraq.

 Mission: To contribute to the process of nation building and democratisation in the Middle East via engagement, research, analysis and policy debates.

 Objectives: To promote and develop human rights, democracy, good governance, the rule of law and social and economic prosperity.

 Core values: Rigorous, independent and objective research and analysis;